Everton 4 – 0 Leicester City

 Everton lived a little dangerously in defence before finally getting it clear, Garner then forced a great turnover and the team advanced before Garner won a corner off a blocked cross.
 Tarkowski got too far underneath his header.

 Doucoure then fed Lindstrom who was unlucky not to get another corner.
-After a spell of possession foo The Foxes, Mykolenko got down the left wing and picked out Doucoure with his fine cross but it was headed wide.
+After a spell of possession for The Foxes, Mykolenko got down the left wing and picked out Doucoure with his fine cross but it was headed wide.

 Some dangerous play off a Foxes corner saw two clear chances spurned as Ayew completely miskicked and Kristiansen blazed his shot just over Pickford’s bar.

 Branthwaite needed treatment after clashing heads with Ayew.
 Beto was a bit naive to expect a penalty when he let a great ball from Garner run past him before Vestergaard powered into him.
-Beto had failed to contact the ball when he obviously should have done, and that’s why it wasn’t worthy of a penalty call.
+Beto had failed to contact the ball when he obviously should have done, and that’s probably why it wasn’t deemed worthy of a penalty call.

 Doucoure and Ndiaye worked the ball out well to Garner whose cross was put behind buy Hermansen.
 Mykolenko’s corner did not beat the first defender and his next two crosses went straight to Leicester players.
 Lidstrom showed his physical lack of strength on the other wing when easily fended off by the more substantial Kristiansen.